Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Data Partitioning

 Due to these differences, traditional graph partitioning methods cannot be directly applied to GNN training.
 For traditional graph computation, the partitioning in Figure \aref{fig:gnn-partitioning}{a} is optimal because it not only balances the number of vertices and edges but also leads to the minimum number of cutting edges.
 However, this partitioning is not optimal for GNN training due to the following two issues: (1) Severe computational load imbalance.
 The graph partitioner assigns all labeled vertices (A and B) to machine 2, leaving machine 1 idle, thus wasting computational resources.
 (2) High communication volume.
-The minimum edge-cut graph partitioning method does not take into account the distribution of L-hop neighbors of vertices, thereby failing to guarantee that the L-hop neighbors of vertices are predominantly located locally.
-Therefore, GNN has a large communication overhead when sampling to construct training subgraphs, especially considering that vertices have high-dimensional feature representations.
+The minimum edge-cut graph partitioning method does not consider the distribution of L-hop neighbors of vertices.
+The neighbors of labeled vertices are scattered in different partitions, which results in heavy remote neighbor requests.
 For example, as shown in Figure \aref{fig:gnn-partitioning}{b}, for the GNN training, using the minimum edge-cut partitioning method from Figure \aref{fig:gnn-partitioning}{a} would result in approximately half of the 2-hop neighbors of training vertices (A and B) being distributed across different partitions.
-This would lead to significant communication overhead, especially considering that GNN vertices have high-dimensional feature representations.
+This would lead to significant communication overhead, especially considering that the vertices of a GNN have high-dimensional feature representations.
 In contrast, the partitioning shown in Figure \aref{fig:gnn-partitioning}{c} balances the workload and, at the same time, maximizes the localization of L-hop neighbors of training vertices, thereby reducing inter-partition communication.

-Different from traditional \datapartitioning, GNN \datapartitioning has new goals.
-We summarize these goals as follows: \begin{itemize}[leftmargin=*] \item \textbf{Goal 1: Minimize communication}.
-Partitioning label vertices and their L-hop neighbors into the same partition allows the L-hop sampled subgraphs to be distributed as locally as possible, thus avoiding extensive remote data requests.